Makes 4 servings | Prep Time: 18 mins

 Did you go apple picking this fall?
 If you’re still looking for ways to use up those apples, or if you just want an amazing make-ahead breakfast, I’ve got you.

-These little jars combine heart-healthy oats with warm spices, naturally sweet dried figs, sauteed apples and a spoonful of almond butter for extra protein.
+These little jars combine heart-healthy oats with warm spices, sauteed apples, vanilla protein powder and a spoonful of almond butter for extra protein.
 The sauteed apples really make the recipe!
 They taste just like apple pie filling–so good.
 I keep the skins on for added fiber and color, but you can certainly peel them if you prefer.
 This delicious, high-fiber breakfast will keep you full until lunch–trust me.

-- 2 cups plant milk (I used pecan milk)
+• 2 cups plant milk (I used oat milk)

 Preparation: